A Little Definition

 - Ladder Rack Demarcation: For colocation customers in dedicated cages with minimal cross connects, this is a common demarcation point whereby the colocation company will place an elevated patch panel directly above the ladder rack or a suspended patch panel directly below the ladder rack for hand-off to the customer cage.

 - On-Cage Demarcation: As the name suggests, this is a demarcation point in which the patch panel is built into the wall of a customer’s cage.
 This allows colocation technicians to install cross connects without entering the cage.
 The technician connects Customer A to Customer Z’s patch panel, and Customer Z, can then access the patch panel from inside its own cage, to extend the circuit to its equipment and complete the connection.
 Included in the installation costs of on cage demarcation, a technician from the colocation company will typically provide a “Fiber Raceway” from the patch panel to the server rack closest to the patch panel.

 Your Demarcation Responsibilities

-On your customer invoice or quote, you may see charges related to the physical demarcation panel and the labor involved in setting up the cross connect between two companies.
+On your customer invoice or quote, you may see charges related to the physical demarcation panel and the labor involved in setting up the cross-connect between the two companies.
 This is usually a one-time fee referred to as a “Non-Recurring Charge” or “NRC” in the industry.
-Even when it comes to on cage demarcation where installation is typically included, additional cabling beyond the first cabinet can lead to additional fees.
+Even when it comes to on-cage demarcation where installation is typically included, additional cabling beyond the first cabinet can lead to additional fees.